dreamcastnan/aws_sysops_notes/README.md

  2.1 can replicate delete marker
  2.2 Deletions with a version ID are not replicated
 3. No chaining of replication: bucket 1 -> bucket 2 -> bucket 3
- Objects created in bucket 1 won't be reploicated to bucket 3.
+ Objects created in bucket 1 won't be replicated to bucket 3.

 ### __S3 Pre-signed URL__

 ### __CloudFront__

 Content Delivery Network, improve read performance, content is cached at the edge.
 DDoS protection, integration with Shield, AWS Web Application Firewall.
 Expose external HTTPS and talk to internal HTTPS backends.

+### WAF

+string match to find the ID of front-end server.

 #### __CloudFront - Origins__